2022 Associates Meeting - Posters

 Yale Child Study Center

 Poster session highlighting the latest research from investigators and trainees at the Yale Child Study Center.
-Click on a poster to enlarge, and please leave comments and questions under "Join the Discussion".
+Click on a poster to enlarge, and feel free to contact the presenter by email.
 See more Child Study Center research at the link below.

 More info: http://minitalks.childstudy.center